the-company-tcus/docs/blog/2022-11-08-integrate-docusaurus-with-windicss-and-mantine.md

 Error: "Hook useColorMode is called outside the `<ColorModeProvider>`"

-If you have this error and you are using `pnpm`, then you may having hoisting package issue ([#7880](https://github.com/facebook/docusaurus/issues/7880#issuecomment-1201994009) and
+If you have this error and you are using `pnpm`, then you may have hoisting package issue ([#7880](https://github.com/facebook/docusaurus/issues/7880#issuecomment-1201994009) and